Alex Haydon

 Alex Haydon also known as Alexandra Haydon (born 25 July 2001) is an Australian professional squash player.
 She made her maiden Commonwealth Games appearance representing Australia at the 2022 Commonwealth Games.
 She has won the Australian National Junior Squash Championships on seven occasions with all of them being on a consecutive basis from 2013 to 2019.
-She achieved her highest career PSA world rankings of 74 on 28 November 2022 during the 2022–23 PSA World Tour.
+She achieved her highest career PSA world rankings of 67 on 29 July 2024 during the 2023–24 PSA World Tour.

-Biography
+Early life

-She was born and grew up in the Clare Valley, which is one of the oldest wine regions in Australia situated 100km north of Adelaide.
+She was born and grew up in the Clare Valley, South Australia.

 Career

 She began playing the sport of squash at the age of eight in the Clare Squash Club and her interest in squash emerged as a result of the support she received from her parents and her entire family.
 She relocated to Adelaide as a junior and eventually joined the Squash Australia's Junior Development Squad.
 She won her first Junior National Championship title in 2013 and rose to prominence within a year by making it to the Australian team for both the Oceania Junior Championships and Trans-Tasman Test Series at the age of twelve.
 She retained her national junior championship title at the 2014 Junior National Championship and later repeated the feat in 2015, 2016, 2017, 2018 and 2019 before ageing out of the junior competition.
 She turned professional in 2018 by joining the Professional Squash Association.

 She competed at the 2015 Commonwealth Youth Games which also marked her debut appearance at the Commonwealth Youth Games.
 She competed at the 2016 Women's World Junior Squash Championships, 2017 Women's World Junior Squash Championships and 2018 Women's World Junior Squash Championships.
 She was a member of the Australian squad which finished at ninth position at the 2018 Women's World Team Squash Championships.
 She also made her maiden Summer Youth Olympics appearance representing Australia at the 2018 Summer Youth Olympics.